Back to Prevention

 Obesity in Australia

-Two-thirds of Australian adults are now overweight (35.6%) or obese (31.3%)1, with levels of obesity having risen steadily in recent decades.2 The prevalence of overweight and obesity is rising in Australian adults, driven mainly by increased rates of obesity.1 (For more detail, see Trends.)
+Two-thirds of Australian adults are now living with overweight (34.0%) or obesity (31.7%).1 The prevalence of overweight and obesity has risen steadily among Australian adults in recent decades, driven mainly by increased rates of obesity.1 (For more detail, see Trends.)

 Obesity impacts

-Excess weight and obesity have a negative effect on many systems in the body and accounted for 8.4% of the total burden of disease in Australia in 2015.
-This represents the impact of people dying early and living with illness due to conditions caused by excess weight, which was surpassed only by smoking (9.3%) as a modifiable risk factor for ill health.3 (For more detail, see Impacts.)
+Excess weight and obesity have a negative effect on many systems in the body and accounted for 8.4% of the total burden of disease in Australia in 2018.2 This represents the impact of people dying early and living with illness due to conditions caused by excess weight, which was surpassed only by smoking (8.6%) as a modifiable risk factor for ill health.2 (For more detail, see Impacts.)

 In addition to the health impacts of overweight and obesity, there are significant economic impacts.
-The cost of obesity in Australia has been estimated at more than $8.6 billion annually, including $3.8 billion in direct costs (such as healthcare) and $4.8 billion in indirect costs (such as lost productivity).4 These costs will continue to build in line with rising rates of overweight and obesity in Australia.
+The cost of obesity in Australia has been estimated at more than $11.8 billion annually, including $5.4 billion in direct costs (such as healthcare) and $6.4 billion in indirect costs (such as lost productivity).3 These costs will continue to build in line with rising rates of overweight and obesity in Australia.

 Obesity environment

-There are few effective, long-term treatments for individuals to manage obesity.5 To date in Australia, interventions have largely employed individual-level approaches to influence behaviour change to prevent obesity.6 Rising obesity rates are not a failure of collective willpower, however, and an effective strategy to address the issue needs to recognise and address deeper causes.
-No country has successfully reversed its obesity epidemic because the systemic drivers of obesity continue largely unabated.7
+Despite the emergence of some promising pharmaceutical therapies, there are few effective, long-term treatments for individuals to manage obesity.4 To date in Australia, interventions have largely employed individual-level approaches to influence behaviour change to prevent obesity.5 Rising obesity rates are not a failure of collective willpower, however, and an effective strategy to address the issue needs to recognise and address deeper causes.
+No country has successfully reversed its obesity epidemic because the systemic drivers of obesity continue largely unabated.6

-Based on analyses of food supply and physical activity data in the United States8 and other high-income countries,9 researchers have concluded that increased kilojoule intake is the driving force behind rising obesity rates.
+Based on analyses of food supply and physical activity data in the United States7 and other high-income countries,8 researchers have concluded that increased kilojoule intake is the driving force behind rising obesity rates.
 Declines in work-related physical activity have been gradual and largely predated a rapid rise in obesity rates.
-On the other hand, food supply data shows an association between an increased supply of kilojoules and rising average body weight across many countries.10 Researchers say increased food energy supply alone is sufficient to explain increases in population weight.10
+On the other hand, food supply data shows an association between an increased supply of kilojoules and rising average body weight across many countries.9 Researchers have found that increased food energy supply alone is sufficient to explain increases in population weight.9

-Overconsumption of kilojoules is associated with food systems that have become more industrialised, globalised, and dominated by large multi-national companies that produce ultra-processed foods.7 These products are based on inexpensive commodity ingredients, they are often highly palatable, cheap, and contain excessive amounts of energy, fat, sugar or sodium.
-A high intake of ultra-processed food and drinks is linked to poor diet quality and obesity and may contribute to micronutrient deficiencies by displacing more nutritious whole foods.7
+Overconsumption of kilojoules is associated with food systems that have become more industrialised, globalised, and dominated by large multi-national companies that produce ultra-processed foods.6 These products are based on relatively inexpensive commodity ingredients, they are often highly palatable, heavily marketed, cheap, and contain excessive amounts of energy, fat, sugar or sodium.

 Obesity prevention strategies

 In this environment, systems-based policy actions have the potential to produce long-term changes to address obesity.
-Government measures such as regulating marketing of unhealthy food and drinks to children, front-of-pack warning labels, and fiscal policies such as taxes on sugary drinks can help to constrain supply-driven consumption of unhealthy foods.7
+Government measures such as regulations to reduce exposure of children to marketing of unhealthy food and brands, front-of-pack warning labels, and fiscal policies (such as taxes on sugary drinks) can help to constrain supply-driven consumption of unhealthy foods.6

 Various authorities have proposed evidence-based policies to address the obesity epidemic.
-These include the World Health Organization’s ‘Best Buys’ and other recommended interventions for the prevention and control of non-communicable diseases, which presents policy options to address unhealthy diet and disease areas including cardiovascular disease, diabetes and cancer.11 The World Health Organization also put forward recommendations in its Report of the Commission on Ending Childhood Obesity.12 In Australia, major reports have included Tipping the Scales13 (a public health consensus on key components of an obesity prevention strategy) and the Australian Food Policy Index14 (scorecard and priority recommendations for Australian governments to tackle obesity).
+These include a series of reports from the World Health Organization (WHO), including WHO’s ‘Best Buys’ and other recommended interventions for the prevention and control of non-communicable diseases, which presents policy options to address unhealthy diet and disease areas including cardiovascular disease, diabetes and cancer.10 Most recently, the WHO has published the WHO Acceleration Plan to Stop Obesity.11 In Australia, major government strategies that include a focus on obesity are the National Obesity Strategy 2022-203212 and the National Preventive Health Strategy (2021-2030)13 and the Australian Food Policy Index14 provides an assessment of the extent to which Australian governments are implementing globally-recommended policy for obesity prevention, and includes priority recommendations for Australian governments to tackle obesity.

 • increasing the price of alcohol*